University Registrar Main Menu

 Adding and Dropping Courses

-The academic calendar for each term defines the dates that students may register and add classes.
-Students may add and drop courses during the drop/add period via the Register tab in the Port of Armstrong.
+The ACADEMIC CALENDAR for each term defines the dates that students may register and make schedule changes.
+Students may add and drop courses without penalty during the drop/add period via the Register tab in the Port of Armstrong.

 Special Note: If a student drops either the core or the seminar class within the First Class learning community, they must also drop the paired core/seminar class.

-Before students may register or add and drop courses, students must be advised and must clear any and all holds.
-Students may view holds, including advising holds, by logging into the Port of Armstrong and by clicking on the Register tab— View Holds.
+- Before students may register, students must be advised and must clear any and all registration holds.
+Students may view holds, by logging into the Port of Armstrong and by clicking on the Register tab - View Holds.

-- A student who withdraws from a course after the drop/add period is over and before the mid-term semester dates will receive a W or WF at the instructor's discretion.
-A student who withdraws from a course after the mid-term semester dates will receive a WF in the course.
+- Withdrawing from a course (for the first time) after the drop/add period and before the mid-term will receive a W or WF at the instructor's discretion.
+Withdrawing from a course after the mid-term will receive a WF in the course.

 - Students enrolled in both credit and a required learning support course may not withdraw from the learning support course unless they also withdraw from credit courses.

 - If a student is enrolled in two or more learning support courses and withdraws from one learning support course, the student may remain enrolled in other learning support courses and in credit courses.

 - If an instructor drops a student from the only learning support course or from all learning support courses at any time during the semester, the student will be withdrawn from all other credit courses.